An Introduction To Product Photography

 If you have been on our website you will have seen that we put a lot of care into our product photos.
 All of our product photos are done in-house and we prefer to shoot on a white background because it has a clean, professional look while also being versatile as the background can quite easily be removed or replaced for other uses.

-This type of photography can seem daunting, especially if you aren't familiar with strobe photography but it is actually quite simple to achieve great results.
+This type of photography can seem daunting, especially if you aren't familiar with strobe photography - but it is actually quite simple to achieve good results.

 The aesthetic we are looking for in these images is a nice clean look.
 We want an evenly lit background and a nice soft shadow around the base of the product.
 A lot of the products we photograph are black or darker colours so we want enough light to define detail in the products but we need to be careful of reflections which can blow the image out with bright light.